How to Transition from Employer Insurance to Medicare

 However, for large employers (20 or more employees), your employer’s insurance remains primary, and Medicare is secondary.

 This means that your employer’s insurance will pay first, and Medicare will act as secondary coverage.
 This is true whether you’re on your own employer’s plan or covered through your spouse’s plan.
+If you're still working, you can delay enrolling in Part B without facing penalties since your employer plan covers most costs.

 Be Aware of Health Savings Account Considerations

-Before enrolling, make the most of your HSA contributions.
+If you have a Health Savings Account (HSA), there are specific rules when transitioning to Medicare.
+You cannot contribute to it once you enroll in any part of Medicare, including Part A. Before enrolling, make the most of your HSA contributions.
 These funds can still be used for qualified medical expenses once you're on Medicare.
 It’s also recommended to consult your benefits advisor to understand any tax implications when you stop contributing to your HSA.

 Assess Costs and Fees for Medicare Parts